The canonical ring of a stacky curve: Coarse space

-The last claim (c) follows from the second since the same is true of root stacks \cite{GeraschenkoS:torusQuotients}*{Lemma 3.9}. \end{proof}
+The remaining claims follow from (a) since the same is true of root stacks \cite[Lemma 3.9]{GeraschenkoS:torusQuotients}. \end{proof}

+\begin{remark}[Non-tame stacky curves] Several complications arise if $\XX$ is not tame.
+For example, let $C$ be an Artin--Schreier curve (necessarily over a field of positive characteristic), with affine equation $y^p - y = f(x)$.
+This admits an action of $\F_p$, which is free on the affine part, and not free at the point at infinity.
+The quotient $\scrX$ is a stacky $\P^1$, with a single stacky point at infinity; the stabilier of this point is $\F_p$, and thus $\scrX$ is not tame.
+As one varies $f(x)$, the associated stacky curves $\scrX$ are generally not isomorphic (for instance: the genus of the \'etale cover $C$ varies as $f(x)$ varies); in particular, the tameness assumption in Lemma~\ref{L:stacky-curves-characterization-cyclicity} is necessary!

-\begin{remark}[Nonabelian stabilizers of wild stacks] If $\XX$ is not tame, then stabilizer groups may be nonabelian.
-For example, the stack quotient of the modular curve $X(p)$ by $\PSL_2(\F_p)$ in characteristic 3 has genus 0 coarse space and two stacky points, one with stabilizer $\Z/p\Z$ and one with stabilizer $S_3$ (see e.g.~Bending--Carmina--Guralnick \cite{BendingCA:automorphismsOfTheModularCurve}*{Lemma 3.1 (2)}), and it is thus a stacky $\P^1$ with a non-cyclic stabilizer.
-It is not clear to the authors which nonabelian groups can occur as stabilizers of \defiindex{wild} (non-tame) stacky curves in characteristic $p>0$. \end{remark}
+Stabilizers of non-tame stacky curves can also be nonabelian.
+The stack quotient of the modular curve $X(p)$ by $\PSL_2(\F_p)$ in characteristic 3 has genus 0 coarse space and two stacky points, one with stabilizer $\Z/p\Z$ and one with stabilizer $S_3$ (see e.g.~Bending--Camina--Guralnick \cite[Lemma 3.1 (2)]{BendingCA:automorphismsOfTheModularCurve}), and it is thus a stacky $\P^1$ with a non-cyclic stabilizer.

+By the theory of higher ramification groups (see e.g.\ Serre \cite[Chapter IV]{serre:localFields} or Katz \cite[Theorem 2.1.5]{Katz:local-global-extensions}), there is a complete answer to the question of which nonabelian groups can occur as stabilizers of \defiindex{wild} (non-tame) stacky curves in characteristic $p>0$: you can get any group that is \emph{cyclic-by-$p$}, which means a group $G$ which admits a normal $p$-Sylow subgroup whose quotient is cyclic with order prime to $p$. \end{remark}

-\begin{remark} If one allows singular or nonseparated one-dimensional Deligne-Mumford stacks, Lemma~\ref{L:stacky-curves-characterization-cyclicity} is false: for example, glue $\#G$ many copies of $\P^1$ together at their origins and take the quotient by $G$. \end{remark}
+\begin{remark} If one allows either singular or nonseparated one-dimensional Deligne--Mumford stacks, Lemma~\ref{L:stacky-curves-characterization-cyclicity} is false: for example, glue $\#G$ many copies of $\P^1$ together at their origins and take the quotient by $G$. \end{remark}